jevans-cdphe/oip-ecmc/README.md

 - requests
 - Spock Config

-can be installed globally with `python -m pip install pyyaml polars spock-config wget` in Windows PowerShell
+can be installed globally with `python -m pip install pyyaml polars requests spock-config` in Windows PowerShell

 If Python Poetry was installed, the recommended method for installing dependencies is to run